Last Updated on July 24, 2022 by Andrew Shih

 In reality, it takes persistence and patience to make money with affiliate marketing.
-Here are the 5 hard truth about affiliate marketing you should know and how you can solve it before you become an affiliate marketer.
+Here are the 5 hard truths about affiliate marketing you should know and how you can solve them before you become an affiliate marketer.

 #1 You need web traffic before making money with Affiliate Marketing

 To make money with affiliate marketing, you must be able to drive traffic to your website.
 If you are just getting started, chances are you are not ranking well on Google, or you probably don’t have any followers.
-If your website does not show up on the first page of Google search results, your website will get little or no traffic at all.
+If your website does not appear on the first page of Google search results, your website will get little or no traffic.

 In fact, according to Backlinko, the page that ranks #1 on Google gets about 31% of the Click Through Rate (CTR), and CTR drops sharply for the next few positions.
 The study estimated only about 0.78% of the clicks happen beyond the first page.